NI240SX/UCGT/README - Geometry Editor.md

 _Base_
 - `CarName` - **mandatory** : sets the car name in the output Geometry.
+- `FileName` - sets the file name in the output Geometry (no effect).
+- `BlockName` - sets the block name in the output Geometry (no effect).

 _Compression_
 - `UseMultithreading` - optional, defaults to true : use single-threaded or multi-threaded compression for car parts, multi-threaded significantly decreases the time needed to compile, especially when using RefPack and high compression settings.
 Possible values : true or false.